-6 Lovers Lane [Beech Holme]

-The cottage on Lot 6 of Highland Park was purchased in 1919 by Fred Darragh of Little Rock, Arkansas.
+6 Lovers Lane [Beech Holme] The cottage on Lot 6 of Highland Park was purchased in 1919 by Fred Darragh of Little Rock, Arkansas.
 Arthur Kromer was the first owner of the site.
-He and his family had camped on it as early as 1880.
+He and his family camped here as early as 1880.
 The Kromers built a cabin, which the Holmes family bought.
-When it burned down, the Holmses constructed a sturdy, two-story frame cottage.
+When it burned down, the Holmes constructed a sturdy, two-story frame cottage.
 They named it Beech Holme.
 The residence later was renumbered 1410 Lake Avenue.

-8 Lovers Lane

-This frame structure was built about 1977.
-John and Sue Smolenski became owners in 1977.

-13 Lovers Lane [Grand Lodge]

-The original name of this cottage was "The Sweet Lands."
+8 Lovers Lane [Windrover, formerly Sweet Home] Nellie Sumner Terry around 1903 bought this property and named her cottage Sweet Home.
+Nellie about the same time, she owned acreage in Grand Haven Township that still is referred to as Terry Trails.
+She sold Highland Park property in 1912 to William Campbell.
+John Smolenski and Sue Ann Bednarek purchased it in 1971 and renamed the cottage Windrover.
+13 Lovers Lane [Grand Lodge] The original name of this cottage was "The Sweet Lands."
 August Boseker built it in 1903 at the same time he constructed three or four others east of here.
 In 1959 it was purchased by a Mr. Roddy for \$4,250.
 Roddy had been a renter since 1946.
 In 1986 his daughter, Mary Krallman, bought the property.
 Krallman, from St. Louis, moved into the cottage and had it completely remodeled and winterized, although she retained the original cottage wood, the wicker furniture, and the cozy atmosphere.
 The owners renamed the property "Grand Lodge."

-24 Lovers Lane [I-Go-Wild]

-25 Lovers Lane

-This cottage, built in 1915, was owned by the Bullock family.
+24 Lovers Lane [I-Go-Wild] 25 Lovers Lane This cottage, built in 1915, was owned by the Bullock family.